Simon-Boyer/Simon-Boyer/README.md

 - Studying in Software Engineering at [École de technologie supérieure](https://etsmtl.ca), I plan to graduate in 2024
 - Passionate about backend programming and DevOps!
-- I spent to much time on my homeserver...
+- I spent too much time on my homeserver...
 SoonTM to be published here

 ### Knowledge